ansible/ansible-builder/docs/usage.rst

    collections:
      - name: awx.awx

-To build an Execution Environment using the files above, run:
+To build an execution environment using the files above, run:

 .. code::